-Paramedicine I is the first in a series of three courses that prepare the student to perform as a paramedic.
-This course provides the initial education required to achieve student readiness to sit for the State Certification Exam in Paramedicine as well as the National Register Exam.
-Topics include preparatory information, including roles and responsibilities of the EMT and medical and ethical issues, airway management and ventilation, patient assessment, trauma, and medical systems as related to emergency medical systems.
+Paramedicine 201 is the first in a series of three courses preparing the student to perform as a Nationally Registered Emergency Medical Technician - Paramedic (NREMT-P).
+This course provides the education required to achieve student readiness to sit for both the Arizona Department of Health Services - Bureau of Emergency Medical Services (ADHS-BEMS) Paramedic certification exam and the NREMT-P exam.
+Topics include preparatory information, including roles and responsibilities of the EMT-P, medical and ethical issues, basic and advanced airway management, patient assessment for both the medical and trauma patient, EMS systems, pharmacology, vascular access techniques, and pre-hospital research.